BCole37/Coding-Quiz/README.md

 allow the user to input their initials

 # Takaways
-THe java logic i have had more experience with so I have grasped it a little easier.
+The java logic I have had slightly more experience with than html and css so I have grasped it a little easier.
 But going over the solutions to all the activities really helps me get more out of them.

 # Sources For Help
  Bootcamp spot Module three ("https://coding-bootcamp-fsf-prework.readthedocs-hosted.com/en/latest/modules/chapter3/")